 When applying for funding, please consider the following:

-- Funds will generally not be awarded to support conference attendance to present research
+- Funds are generally not awarded to support conference attendance to present research

 - A brief report detailing the impact of the experience on the students is required.
 Photos documenting the experience are appreciated.

-Please see the faculty & staff application (.docx) for exact proposal requirements.
+Please see the faculty & staff application (.pdf) for exact proposal requirements.
 Proposals should: